Which of the following is not a type of organic chemistry reactio... | Channels for Pearson+

 1

-Step 1: Understand the types of reactions typically studied in organic chemistry.
-Organic chemistry primarily deals with reactions involving carbon-containing compounds.
-Common types include substitution, addition, and condensation reactions.
+Step 1: Understand the types of reactions listed.
+Nucleophilic substitution, electrophilic addition, and oxidation-reduction are common types of organic chemistry reactions.

-Step 2: Define each type of reaction mentioned: Substitution reactions involve replacing one atom or group in a molecule with another.
-Addition reactions involve adding atoms or groups to a molecule, typically across a double or triple bond.
-Condensation reactions involve the combination of two molecules with the loss of a small molecule, often water.
+Step 2: Nucleophilic substitution involves a nucleophile replacing a leaving group in a molecule.
+This is a fundamental reaction in organic chemistry.

-Step 3: Consider the context of photosynthesis.
-Photosynthesis is a biological process that converts light energy into chemical energy in plants, involving the transformation of carbon dioxide and water into glucose and oxygen.
-It is not classified as a typical organic chemistry reaction.
+Step 3: Electrophilic addition involves an electrophile adding to a molecule, typically seen in reactions involving alkenes and alkynes.

-Step 4: Compare photosynthesis with the other reactions.
-While photosynthesis involves organic molecules, it is a complex biological process rather than a simple organic chemistry reaction like substitution, addition, or condensation.
+Step 4: Oxidation-reduction reactions involve the transfer of electrons between molecules, changing the oxidation states of atoms.
+These are crucial in organic chemistry for understanding changes in molecular structure.

-Step 5: Conclude that photosynthesis is not a type of organic chemistry reaction, as it is a broader biological process rather than a specific chemical reaction studied in organic chemistry.
+Step 5: Photosynthesis is a biological process that converts light energy into chemical energy in plants, not a type of organic chemistry reaction.
+It involves complex biochemical pathways rather than simple organic reactions.

 Watch next